supercoolx/ethereum-arbitrage-contract/README.md

 yarn verify UniswapFlash1Inch --network  kovan
 ```
 5. Deploy Smart Contract on Mainnet Fork

+Note: Can use Ganache CLI or GUI. here describe how to use Ganache CLI.
 ```
 yarn add global ganache-cli
 ```
 ```
 yarn mainnet-fork https://mainnet.infura.io/v3/<YOUR_INFURA_API_KEY>
 ```

 Note: Don't close current terminal window and start with new terminal window.

 ```
 yarn build-deploy
 ```